PEXANE2/azure-docs.tr-tr/includes/expressroute-gateway-rm-ps-include.md

 ```

 ## <a name="remove-a-gateway"></a>Ağ geçitlerini kaldırma
-Ağ geçidini kaldırmak için aşağıdaki komutu kullanın:
+Bir ağ geçidini kaldırmak için aşağıdaki komutu kullanın:

 ```azurepowershell-interactive
 Remove-AzVirtualNetworkGateway -Name $GWName -ResourceGroupName $RG